x0rzavi/whatsapp-spammer/README.md

 NOT be held responsible if your account gets banned.
 After all we are talking about spamming here and using automation bots is strictly against WhatsApp's policies.
 So, I highly recommended you NOT to spam numbers which aren't in your contact list and apply a little amount of brain by not spamming when your friend is pissed already.</code><br>
+<code>Furthermore, the program has been heavily obfuscated in an effort to prevent
+abuse by altering the limiting internal parameters of the program.</code><br>

 ### Requirements :
 - A PC with Nodejs installed.